 While HMIS tends to focus on data collection and case management tools used by homeless service agencies, the primary objective of a data warehouse is to gather all pertinent data in one place and to make it easier to learn from it.
 Examples of the tools that exist within HomelessData.com to support a culture of data-driven decision making include the following:

 - Dashboards!
-A warehouse can be used to create de-identified aggregate results that can be published to public-facing dashboards.
-This helps communities in the move towards data-driven decision making, support discussions on addressing racial disparities, and provide key details on which projects are helping to improve the performance of the system.
+A warehouse can be used to automate the creation of public-facing dashboards and research tools.
+These dashboards help communities move towards data-driven decision making, support discussions on addressing racial disparities, and can be used to identify the projects are delivering the outcomes needed to improve the performance of the system.

 - Performance Evaluation and Monitoring Tools.
 By leveraging a common framework to evaluate the performance of projects, regional leaders can maximize the impact of each dollar coming into the community.
 These tools, described here, were originally designed to support the annual Notice of Funding Availability (NOFA) Rating and Ranking process however regions are now using them year-round to provide a continuous feedback loop.